 Arts & Culture events are offered periodically from September through May.
 They are generally scheduled for morning or early afternoon and often attendees go to brunch/lunch together before or after the outing.
-All meeting information is found on the monthly Calendar, in the newsletter, ‘Reston-Herndon Happenings’ e-blasts and via emails to the membership from the Arts and Culture co-chairs.
+All meeting information is found on the monthly Calendar, on this website, in the newsletter, in the e-blasts from the president and via emails to the membership from the Arts and Culture co-chairs.

 1.Oatlands Plantation– The group had lunch in Leesburg, VA at the Tuscarora Mill and then went to Oatlands to tour the house, gardens and out-buildings.